nicklalone/CIST_2500/11_R_Stuff_2_3/Day1.md

 	* This test is a bit more simple.
 It checks whether two variables are related or not.
 1. Next, we need degrees of freedom:
 	* For Chi-Square Goodness of Fit Test since it is 1 variable, it is calculated by:
 	* For Chi-Square Test of Independence, this is comparing 2 variables, it is calculated by taking the row total, multiplying by the column total, and dividing by the table total for each cell.
-Let me write 2 tables:
+Let me write 2 tables (left is the calculations, right is the results for expected counts):

 	|UG|G|Totals|-|UG|G|Total|
 	|--|-|------|-|--|-|-----|
 	|(55 * 60)/100|(55 * 40)/100|55|-|33|22|55|
 	|(45 * 60)/100|(45 * 40)/100|45|-|33|22|45|
 	|60|40|100|-|60|40|100|

+And so, we will be using these data to compare to our observed data.

 There are other Chi-square tests; however, these two are the most commonly performed.